Characterizing classification datasets: a study of meta-features for meta-learning: Meta-Features

 Most statistical measures are extracted for each attribute separately.
-Measures of central tendency are composed by the \emph{mean} and its variations like geometric mean (\emph{gMean}), harmonic mean (\emph{hMean}) and trimmed mean (\emph{tMean}); and the \emph{median}.
-Measures of dispersion are composed by the interquartile range (\emph{iqRange}), \emph{kurtosis}, maximum (\emph{max}), median absolute deviation (\emph{mad}), minimum (\emph{min}), \emph{range}, standard deviation (\emph{sd}), \emph{skewness} and variance (\emph{var}).
+Measures of central tendency are composed by the \emph{mean} and its variations such as the geometric mean (\emph{gMean}), harmonic mean (\emph{hMean}) and trimmed mean (\emph{tMean}); and the \emph{median}.
+Measures of dispersion consist of the interquartile range (\emph{iqRange}), \emph{kurtosis}, maximum (\emph{max}), median absolute deviation (\emph{mad}), minimum (\emph{min}), \emph{range}, standard deviation (\emph{sd}), \emph{skewness} and variance (\emph{var}).
 While one points to the center of a distribution, the other shows how much the values are spread from the center, complementing themselves.
 Their range depends directly on the attributes' range, with few exceptions like kurtosis and skewness.
-Moreover, they should be posteriorly summarized, since similar values may have different meanings over multiple datasets.
-Section \ref{subsec:datarange} and \ref{subsec:summarization} discuss the range of measures and the summarization functions further.
+These two, are suitable to capture the normality of the data attributes~\citep{Vanschoren2010}.

-Other statistical measures are \emph{sparsity}, which extracts the degree of discreetness in each attribute; number of attributes normally distributed (\emph{nrNorm}); number of attributes that contain outliers (\emph{nrOutliers}); and center of \emph{gravity}, which computes the dispersion among the groups of instances according to their class label.
-With the exception of the \emph{sparsity} measure, the others output a single value.
+A specific measure to capture the normality of the attributes is the \emph{nrNorm}, which computes the number of attributes normally distributed.
+Similarly, \emph{nrOutliers} counts the number of attributes that contain outliers.
+Normality and outliers may impact the behavior of learning algorithms, which make these measures useful in an MtL scenario.

 The discriminant statistical measures present some specificities such as being exclusively used for classification tasks.
 By considering the target value and using the whole dataset as input, they result in a single value.
 Canonical correlations (\emph{canCor}), the number of discriminant values (\emph{nrDisc}), the homogeneity of covariances (\emph{sdRatio}) and the Wilks lambda (\emph{wLambda}) represent the discriminant measures.
-Finally, the \emph{eigenvalues} from the covariance matrix uses only the predictive data to be computed.
+Finally, the \emph{eigenvalues} from the covariance matrix only use the predictive data to be computed.